t3nsor/us-immigration-faq/EAD.md

 There is also one situation where the approval of an EAD application does not confer any status, but does protect the alien from unlawful presence, namely: when an alien holds a <q>compelling circumstances EAD</q> (category (c)(35) or (c)(36)).
 The EAD prevents the alien from accruing unlawful presence for as long as it remains valid.
 In addition, unlawful presence also does not accrue while the application for the compelling circumstances EAD is pending, provided that the application was timely filed and non-frivolous.
 [10][11]

 In all other cases, when USCIS approves an EAD, they are *only* granting employment authorization to the applicant, and not any other immigration benefit.

+## If my EAD expires, am I out of status?
+As mentioned above, approval of an EAD does not confer status.
+It therefore stands to reason that, when an EAD expires, it does not cause the bearer to lose status, either.

+This is particularly confusing for adjustment of status applicants, who sometimes assume that obtaining an EAD based on their pending I-485 gives them a temporary status that enables them to remain in status if their previous status expires or is otherwise lost.
+In actual fact, an alien who has properly filed a form I-485 is in a <q>period of authorized stay</q> while their form I-485 is pending [46], regardless of whether they have an EAD or not.
+If an alien's EAD expires while form I-485 is still pending, therefore, the alien remains in authorized stay, but may lose work authorization.

 ## Do I need to carry my EAD with me when I am in the US?
 Unlike a green card, an EAD does not necessarily need to be carried by its holder at all times.